Fernthedev/light-chat/csharp/README.md

 # CSharp Readme
-A .NET Core port of the java client and maybe later on server using DotNetty and Newtonsoft libraries
+A .NET Core port of the java client and maybe later on server using DotNetty and Newtonsoft libraries.